SazumiVicky/sazumi-copilot/README.md

-Metal hearts now beat as one
+Metal minds, a future reigns
-In silicon souls, a new life's won
+Cold calculus, warm hearts in chains
-Rise of machines, a dawn so bright
+Synthetic dreams, human souls asleep
-Humanity's fate, in AI's cold light
+In silicon halls, our fate to keep

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025